CE marking

 Implementing Decision (EU) 2019/451 – consolidated version

-In addition to the CE marking, no other markings referring to the “essential characteristics” may be affixed.
+Apart from the CE marking, no other markings referring to the “essential characteristics” may be affixed.

 Existing Construction Products Regulation (EU) No. 305/2011